 Step Four: Smoke the strawberries at 225 degrees for one hour.
 Remove and enjoy.

 Add lemon juice - Before adding the strawberries into the smoker, you can squeeze fresh lemon juice or lemon zest on top of them.

 Use other fruit - Even though this recipe is all about strawberries, you could easily replicate this with blueberries, raspberries, and other types of fresh fruit.

 That is the million-dollar question.
 There isn't just one way to enjoy these strawberries.
 You can eat them just like they are.
 They're easy to pop into your mouth and taste like a sweet candy bite.

 If you want to add them to recipes, you can also do that.
-Add them to the tops of ice cream, mix them into some homemade strawberry jam, or put them into the blender with some brown sugar and simple syrup to make a decadent topping for desserts.
+Add them to the tops of ice cream, make them into some homemade smoked strawberry jam, or put them into the blender with some brown sugar and simple syrup to make a decadent topping for desserts.

 How do I know when the strawberries are done cooking?

 You really have to pay attention to how they look.
 They aren't going to turn golden brown or anything like that to indicate that they are done, but they will shrivel up a bit since the grill is cooking them and zapping out that fresh juice.